Skip to main content

 Key Strategic Insights

-• Process Over Deliverables: The real transformation came from changing how teams viewed documentation, from a final deliverable to an ongoing collaborative process integrated into development.
+• Process Over Deliverables: The real transformation came from changing how teams viewed documentation, shifting from a final deliverable to an ongoing collaborative process integrated into development.

 ← Back to Work